 Students accepted on an unconditional basis to a graduate or eligible certificate program may submit a valid FAFSA for assessment of their eligibility for federal student aid.
-Students must be degree-seeking, must be enrolled in a minimum of 3 credit hours per term, and may be subject to additional eligibility requirements as determined by Department of Education regulations and the Office of Student Financial Planning at Stetson University.
+Students must be degree-seeking, must be enrolled in a minimum of 3 credit hours per term, and may be subject to additional eligibility requirements as determined by Department of Education regulations and the Office of Student Financial Assistance at Stetson University.
 Graduate students should review all sections of the catalog relevant to financial aid for general Title IV provisions that may be applicable to their funding.

 Federal Loan Funding